-The Lateran Complex, consists of several high interest sites: the Basilica, the Cloister and the Treasure Museum, the Baptistery and the Holy Stairs, which contain the casket of the Papal Chapel of the Sancta Sanctorum.
+The Lateran Complex consists of several high interest sites: the Basilica, the Cloister, the Baptistery and the Holy Stairs, which enclose the Papal Chapel called Sancta Sanctorum.

 The Archbasilica of the Most Holy Saviour and of Saints John the Baptist and the Evangelist, more commonly known as St. John Lateran, is the oldest church in the western world.